 Others named in the AFOSR announcement included representatives from Princeton, California Institute of Technology, Stanford University, Arizona State University, Cornell University and Rensselaer Polytechnic Institute, among others.

 Dr. Andrew Croll joined the faculty at NDSU in 2010.
 He completed a post-doctoral fellowship at the University of Massachusetts.
 Croll was awarded his Ph.D. in polymer physics from McMaster University, Hamilton, Ontario, Canada.
 He received a bachelor’s degree in physics from the University of Waterloo, Ontario, Canada.

 NDSU, Fargo, North Dakota, USA, is notably listed among the top 108 U.S. public and private universities in the Carnegie Commission on Higher Education’s category of “Research Universities/Very High Research Activity.”
-As a student-focused, land grant, research institution, NDSU is listed in the top 100 research universities in the U.S. for R&D in agricultural sciences, chemistry, computer science, physical sciences, psychology, and social sciences, based on research expenditures reported to the National Science Foundation. www.ndsu.edu/research
+As a student-focused, land-grant research university, we serve our citizens.
+NDSU is listed in the Top 100 research universities in the U.S. for R&D in agricultural sciences, chemistry, computer sciences, physical sciences, psychology, and social sciences, based on research expenditures reported to the National Science Foundation. www.ndsu.edu/research